BitcoinDesign/Guide/guide/designing-products/wallet-interoperability.md

    layout = "float-right-desktop"
 %}

-For the same reasons outlined in payments above, your application should be able to scan and read bitcoin related QR codes.
+Your application should be able to scan and read bitcoin related QR codes.

 QR codes are visual representations of data.
 Since most devices today feature cameras with built-in support for reading QR codes, this technique has become a convenient method to transfer data from one device to another, even if those devices are offline.

-Some bitcoin use cases include payments, importing wallet keys from a backup, or constructing a multisig-wallet.
+Some bitcoin use cases for QR codes include sending and requesting payments, backing up and recovering wallets, sharing partially signed bitcoin transactions PSBTs or constructing a multisig-wallet.

 Although QR codes are a well-established and standardized format, there are details to consider.
 For example, it is [more efficient](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses) to encode uppercase characters.
 So it is recommended to uppercase data that is not case sensitive, such as bitcoin addresses.

 Static QR codes can only contain small amounts of information.
 If you need to include more information, you can use an animated QR code.
 This splits up the data over multiple static QR codes.
-Animated QR codes are often used for transferring partially signed bitcoin transactions (PSBTs) which can be quite large.
+Animated QR codes are often used for transferring partially PSBTs which can be quite large.
 You should ensure your application can read animated QRs if relevant.

 </div>